slashmili/alchemist.vim/README.md

 **NOTE** : This is an experimental project and needs extra features in *alchemist-server* which is on going disucssion in this [PR](https://github.com/tonini/alchemist-server/pull/8).
 I used the clone of *alchemist-server* in this project

-This plugin uses [alchemist-server](https://github.com/tonini/alchemist-server) to give inside about your elixir project inside vim.
+This plugin uses [alchemist-server](https://github.com/tonini/alchemist-server) to give inside about your elixir project in vim.

 **alchemist.vim** supports: